Onward Technologies

 Onward Technologies is an Indian multinational software technology outsourcing company specializing in digital and ER&D services for the transportation & mobility, industrial equipment, heavy machinery, and healthcare & med-tech industries.

-As per its filings with the BSE, it is reported to be headquartered in Mumbai and has 2581 employees across 12 offices in 6 countries as well as offshore development centers in India.
-As of 31 March 2025, it has one Indian subsidiary and four foreign subsidiaries.
+As per its filings with the BSE, it is reported to be headquartered in Mumbai and has 2,485 employees across 12 offices in 6 countries as well as offshore development centers in India.
+As of 31 March 2026, it has one Indian subsidiary and four foreign subsidiaries.

 Revenues

-According to its filing with the BSE, Onward Technologies reported revenue of INR ₹140.1 Cr. for Q2FY26, reflecting a 12.4% YoY growth.
-The company achieved revenue of INR ₹498.5 Cr. in FY25, reflecting a 3.9% YoY growth.
+According to its filing with the BSE Limited, Onward Technologies reported FY26 revenue of ₹550.9 crore, reflecting a 10.5% YoY growth.
+The company also reported EBITDA of ₹71.9 crore, up 60.9% YoY, and PAT* of ₹46.7 crore, up 72.3% YoY.

 History

 1991–1996

 Onward Technologies was founded in August 1991 by Harish Mehta, a first-generation entrepreneur, one of the founders and the first elected Chairman of the National Association of Software and Service Companies (NASSCOM).
 The company listed on the BSE & NSE in 1995.
 Harish Mehta served as a CEO.